Waterborne diseases spread among flood victims in Pakistan - NewsBreak

 Waterborne diseases spread among flood victims in Pakistan

-The latest development comes a day after Pakistan and the World Health Organization raised concern over the spread of waterborne diseases among flood victims.
+The grim updates came a day after Pakistan and the World Health Organization raised concern over the spread of waterborne diseases among flood victims.
 Pakistan blames climate change for unusually early and heavy monsoon rains, which since June have caused flash floods that have killed 1,191 people and affected 33 million people.
 About a million homes have also been damaged or destroyed

-Flood waters continued to recede in the most of the country, but many districts in southern Sindh province remained underwater.
+Flood waters continued to recede in the most of the country, but many districts in southern Sindh province remained underwater, forcing displaced people to stay at donated camps.

+Among those flood victims staying at a relief camp in the district of Shikar Pur in Sindh was Mundam Ali, 21, who is seven months pregnant.
+She said she has a backache and cough.
+Ali said she had no other choice except to live in the relief camp, as her village was still submerged.

+Ramesh Kumar, a medical doctor in Shikar Pur, said he treated scores of flood victims and most of them had waterborne diseases.

 Nearly half a million flood displaced are living in relief camps.
 In Sindh province, thousands of medical camps have been set up in flood-stricken areas to treat victims, said Dr. Azra Fazal Pechuho, the provincial health minister.
 Mobile medical units have also been deployed.
 The World Health Organization says it is increasing surveillance for acute diarrhea, cholera and other communicable diseases and providing medical supplies to health facilities.